Nordix/nfqueue-loadbalancer/fragtrack.md

 in Linux for the first re-transmit of TCP packets so at least someone thinks packets should not take more time.

-Then we must estimate a continuous rate of fragmented packets (packets that is, not fragments) that we must handle.
-This is not possible in most cases I think, so the rate is taken out of thin air, we pick `rate=10000pkt/S` in this example.
+Then we must decide a continuous rate of fragmented packets (packets that is, not fragments) that we must handle.
+This metric is probably not available so a rough estimate must do.
+We pick `rate=10000pkt/S` in this example.

 If hashing was perfect this would give a table size of;
 ```